iamsomraj/Coding/README.md

 ## Note

-All the programs are not correct.
+Few programs have bug.
 Will be fixing them soon.

 ## Objectives